 The ligule is a narrow membrane fringed with hairs, 0.5 to 1 mm (0.02 - 0.039 inch) long.
 Leaf sheaths are hairy.

 Inflorescence composed of racemes, approximately 30 cm (11.81 inch) long and 10 cm (3.93 inch) wide.
 Each seedhead has 2 to 6 'branches', approximately 2.5 to 9 cm (0.98 - 3.54 inch) long.
 Spikelets on the seedhead are somewhat flattened in appearance.

 Wet ditches, boggy thickets, swampy woods, moist disturbed areas.

 Acidic soil conditions.

-Broadleaf signalgrass can reduce corn yield up to 30 percent.
-It is rapidly spreading and can be a serious problem weed in corn.
+Broadleaf signalgrass can reduce yield significantly.
+It is rapidly spreading and can be a serious problem weed in corn and other infested crops.
 It is very competitive and a prolific seed producer.
-If not controlled in continuous no-till agricultural systems, a tremendous seed reserve can be build on top of the soil and residue, making pre-emergence control difficult.
+If not controlled in continuous no-till agricultural systems, a tremendous seed reserve can be built on top of the soil and residue, making pre-emergence control difficult.

-Deep tillage practices and dense crop stands efficiently suppress this weed.
+Deep tillage and dense crop stands effectively suppress this weed species.